EliteDangerous/edapi/README.txt

-  -h, --help            show this help message and exit --version             show program's version number and exit --debug               Output additional debug info. (default: False) --import FILE         Import API info from a JSON file instead of the API.
+  -h, --help            show this help message and exit --version             show program's version number and exit --debug               Output additional debug info. (default: False) --tdpath TDPATH       Path to the Trade Dangerous root.
+This is used to
-                        Used mostly for debugging purposes. (default: None) --eddn                Post prices and shipyards to the EDDN. (default:
+                        locate the Trade Dangerous python modules and data/ directory. (default: .)
+  --no-color            Disable the use of ansi colors in output. (default:
                         False)
-  --export FILE         Export API response to a file as JSON. (default: None) --vars                Output a file that sets environment variables for
-                        current cargo capacity, credits, and current
-                        system/station. (default: False)
   --basename BASENAME   Base file name.
 This is used to construct the cookie
-                        and vars file names. (default: edapi) --tdpath TDPATH       Path to the Trade Dangerous root.
-This is used to locate the Trade Dangerous python modules and data/ directory. (default: .)
-  --no-color            Disable the use of ansi colors in output. (default:
+                        and vars file names. (default: edapi) --vars                Output a file that sets environment variables for current cargo capacity, credits, and current
+                        system/station. (default: False)
+  --ships               Write shipyards to the TD ShipVendor.csv. (default:
+                        False)
+  --import FILE         Import API info from a JSON file instead of the API.
+                        Used mostly for debugging purposes. (default: None) --export FILE         Export API response to a file as JSON. (default: None) --eddn                Post prices and shipyards to the EDDN. (default:
                         False)
   --keys [KEYS [KEYS ...]]
                         Instead of normal import, display raw API data given a